IronHacker74/vault_pass_password_manager/README.md

 For questions, concerns, or complains please email me: codehacker.andrew@gmail.com

 # Features
-Here are a list of the features that I built into VaultPass as well as some explaintions for their use and any issues I ran into.
+Here are a list of the features that I built into VaultPass as well as some explaintions for their use and any issues I ran into whil developing.
 ### Security
 Accessing your credentials is important to happen by you alone (obviously).
 The optimal way to keep users out while also not requiring another password to access is to use the respective Apple device's biometric capability.
 The other point of concern is the credentials themselves; VaultPass keeps things encrypted until you actually want to see them.
 The main screen that is filled with all your credentials is not sitting unencrypted.
 Only when you should the username and password will these be unencrypted.
 From first creation to storage to iCloud, at no point in the process is sensitive data unencrypted.